and carry it away,

 Why does the role of scapegoat often start with a child - well they need a little persuading that they deserve that treatment - its easier to grow them into it, after all a well balanced and self respecting adult would be quite difficult to persuade that they were to blame for some of the outrageous things a child being groomed into the role might be asked to consider their fault.

-And it is the impotence of the adult parent and their inability to deal with the real authority figures in their lives that causes them to cast about for someone with less power than them.
+And it is worth noting that it is the impotence of the adult parent and their inability to deal with the real authority figures in their lives that causes them to cast about for someone with less power than them.
 It is after all a very covert form of bullying - and bullying doesn't happen to someone higher up the pecking order than the bully.

 Is it conscious?

-Because it feels so unreasonable and unfair - and it is - it is completely unfair.
+Because after all it feels so unreasonable and unfair - and it is - it is completely unfair.

 That answer has some truthful elements, but they can be quite hard to see initially.

-In narcissistic families there is only one parental opinion - this is supported by the other parents who may play the role of the enforcer, or bystander or any of the other roles assigned to them - but the opinions which come from the parents are effectively singular - and belong to the narcissist.
+In narcissistic families there is only one parental opinion - this is supported by the other parents who may play the role of the enforcer, or bystander, or any of the other roles assigned to them - but the opinions which come from "the parents" (as a unit) are effectively singular - and belong to the narcissist.

-The competition for parental attention, even in a well adjusted family, is huge, and it can be especially so in a family where the parents are ruled by a narcissist.
-All the spare emotional energy will be fed into the Maw of that need and there will be little available to any children of that union.
+The competition for parental attention, even in a well adjusted family, is huge.
+It can be especially so in a family where the parents are ruled by a Narcissist.
+All the spare emotional energy will be fed into the Maw of that need for narcissistic "feed" and there will be little available to any children no matter what their staus within the family.
 So the siblings compete for scraps and any reason to create distance, pushing one further away from available resources, will undoubtedly be exploited.

-So joining in with disapprobation of a sibling can bring one child closer to the parents - make them "Golden" more the same - more approved of.
-It quickly and easily becomes a family "Thing" a way of bonding with the parents and a way of gaining praise and approval within the family.
+there is an advantage to the other children in joining in with scapegoating a sibling, it can bring a child closer to the parents, create a shared bond - make them "Golden" more the same - more approved of.
+It can quickly and easily becomes a family "thing" a way of becoming a team with the parents on the same side against a common "enemy" and a way of gaining praise and approval within the family.

-Dispassionately a sibling wouldn't think through the process of working out that they were contributing to hurting their sister / brother to make themself feel better or more wanted, more part of the group, they may even deny it if confronted - or feel guilt - but would they swap roles within the family? undoubtedly not.
+Dispassionately a sibling wouldn't think through the process by acknowledging their actions are hurting their scapegoated sister or brother. they might not realise that they are gaining anything from the process either - that they do it to make themselves feel better, or more wanted, more part of the group, they may even deny it if confronted- or feel guilt - but would they swap roles within the family? undoubtedly not.

 The self esteem of any child is normally built on the reflection and approval of them by their parents.